aembke/fred.rs/bin/benchmark/README.md

 ## Docker

 Linux+Docker is the best supported option via the `./run.sh` script.
 The `Cargo.toml` provided here has a comment/toggle around the lines that need to change if callers want to use a remote server.

 Callers may have to also change `run.sh` to enable additional features in docker.

 **I would not even bother trying to run this on OS X, especially on Apple Silicon, with Docker at the moment.** It will be very slow compared to Linux or any other deployment model that avoids an Apple FS virtualization layer.
 All the docker tooling assumes a local docker engine and makes frequent use of `VOLUME`s.

 ## Usage

 ```
 USAGE:
     fred_benchmark [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
-        --cluster     Whether or not to assume a clustered deployment.
+        --cluster     Whether to assume a clustered deployment.
         --help        Prints help information
     -q, --quiet       Only print the final req/sec measurement.
-        --replicas    Whether or not to use `GET` with replica nodes instead of `INCR` with primary nodes.
+        --replicas    Whether to use `GET` with replica nodes instead of `INCR` with primary nodes.
     -t, --tls         Enable TLS via whichever build flag is provided.
-    -t, --tracing     Whether or not to enable tracing via a local Jeager instance.
+    -t, --tracing     Whether to enable tracing via a local Jeager instance.
 See tests/docker-compose.yml to
                       start up a local Jaeger instance.
     -V, --version     Prints version information